A Ceylon Press Tiny Guide

 2

-The current and endangered Sri Lankan Elephant is considered to be a subspecies of Elephas Maximus Sinhaleyus, an elephant now extinct in Sri Lanka, Its treasured fossils, unearthed in Kuruwita, indicates that it last lived 100,000 years ago.
+The remarkable remains of three elephant species, all now extinct were found on the island.
+The current and endangered Sri Lankan Elephant is considered to be a subspecies of Elephas Maximus Sinhaleyus, whose treasured fossils, unearthed in Kuruwita, indicates that it last lived 100,000 years ago.
 Its similarity to the present-day elephant is likely to have made it all but impossible to tell them apart, the difference lying in such things as smaller molars and a wider spout.
-A scant dusting of other fossils reveal the existence of two further elephant sub species that may have called Sri Lanka home before becoming extinct.
+A scant dusting of other fossils reveal the existence of two further elephant sub species - Hysundricus and Namadicus Sinhaleyus - that may have called Sri Lanka home before vanishing.

 4